olillevik/skatteetaten.github.io/OpenShift/index.md

 ![AuroraVersion](auroraVersion.png)

-In addition to the AuroraVersion the final image is also tagged with several other tags based on the application version.
-When the application is a semver compliant version we push individual tags for only the major version, for only the major and minor version combined, for the major, minor and patch version combined, and finally the latest tag.
+When the application has a semver compliant version we additionally push individual tags for the major version, for the major and minor version combined, for the major, minor and patch version combined, and finally the latest tag.
 An example is provided in the following diagram;

 ![Versioning](versioning.png)